KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding more error handling in techStack.js file"
+  > "Comment-out techStack.js and make individual file for each"

   ---